top of page

 Microwave

+Based on our years of experience cleaning microwaves, we can say its one of the easier tasks.
 Keeping your microwave clean helps reduce germs and prevents food particles from accumulating.
 Follow these steps for a simple yet effective clean:

 1. Steam Clean: Fill a microwave-safe bowl with water and add a few lemon slices or a tablespoon of vinegar.
 Heat on high for 5 minutes, allowing steam to loosen food particles.